mebaidoo/TensorFlow-Implementing-Neural-Networks/README.md

 # Neural Network on Life Expectancy Data

-This project demonstrates the implementation of a neural network using TensorFlow/Keras to analyze and predict from the Life Expectancy dataset.
+This project demonstrates the implementation of a neural network using TensorFlow/Keras to analyze and predict life expectancy from various features in the Life Expectancy dataset.

 ## Features
 Exploratory analysis with pandas.